Knot surgery formulae for instanton Floer homology II: applications: Introduction

-It is well-known that alternating knots are thin in the Heegaard Floer theory \cite{Ozsvath2003}.
-From Petkova's classification of thin complexes \cite[Section 3.1]{Petkova2009thin}, the knot Floer complex of an alternating knot are fully determined by its Alexander polynomial and the tau invariant (which is related to the signature for alternating knots).
-Since there is no known integral Maslov grading in instanton theory, we do not have a proper definition of thin knots in instanton setting.
+It is well known that alternating knots are thin in the Heegaard Floer theory \cite{Ozsvath2003}.
+From Petkova's classification of thin complexes \cite[Section 3.1]{Petkova2009thin}, the knot Floer complex of an alternating knot is fully determined by its Alexander polynomial and the tau invariant (which is related to the signature for alternating knots).
+Since there is no known integral Maslov grading in instanton theory, we do not have a proper definition of thin knots in the instanton setting.

-Instead, we can consider knots whose two spectral sequences from $KHI(S^3,K)$ to $I^\sharp(S^3)$ collapse on the second pages, \textit{i.e.} only differentials $d_{1,\pm}$ are nontrivial.
-We call such knots have \textbf{torsion order one} (\textit{c.f.} Definition \ref{defn: torsion order one}).
-For knots having torsion order one, we have similar classification of complexes involving $d_\pm$ as the thin complexes, and hence the complexes are again fully determined by the Alexander polynomial and the tau invariant in instanton theory.
+Instead, we can consider knots whose two spectral sequences from $KHI(S^3,K)$ to $I^\sharp(S^3)$ collapse on the second pages, \textit{i.e.}, only differentials $d_{1,\pm}$ are nontrivial.
+We say such knots have \textbf{torsion order one} (\textit{cf.} Definition \ref{defn: torsion order one}).
+For knots having torsion order one, we have a similar classification of complexes involving $d_\pm$ as the thin complexes, and hence the complexes are again fully determined by the Alexander polynomial and the tau invariant in instanton theory.

-In oder to prove that some families of knots have torsion order one, we make use of the oriented skein relation in instanton theory studied in \cite{Lim2009,kronheimer2010instanton}.
+In order to prove that some families of knots have torsion order one, we make use of the oriented skein relation in instanton theory studied in \cite{Lim2009,kronheimer2010instanton}.
 Unlike the original setup, where we have an oriented smoothing of the crossing to derive a link in $S^3$, we consider its knotification, or equivalently a knot inside $S^1\times S^2$.

 This idea of using oriented skein relation works for a large family of alternating knots.
-In particular, we can deal with the family of knots as shown in Figure \ref{fig: alternating1}.
-The signs of the crossings are unusual because the induction starts with the torus knots $T(2,2n+1)$ (\textit{i.e.} $a_i=0$ for all $i$), whose crossings are all positive.
-We prove those knots have torsion order one and then we can compute the framed instanton homologies on their surgeries.
+In particular, we can deal with the family of pretzel knots as shown in Figure \ref{fig: alternating1}.
+Note that all the crossings in this family of diagrams are positive, since the induction starts with the torus knots $T(2,2n+1)$ (\textit{i.e.} $a_i=0$ for all $i$), whose crossings are all positive.
+We prove that those knots have torsion order one, and then we can compute the framed instanton homologies on their surgeries.

 \bthm Suppose $K\subset S^3$ is a knot as shown in Figure \ref{fig: alternating1} so that